 Welcome to our site.
 Before you go on, we want to tell you that we get the blues too and they suck.
-But as much as they suck, they can be great teachers and trust me, once we get through them, we’ll be stronger than ever.
+But as much as they suck, they can be great teachers and trust me, once we get through them, we’ll be stronger.

 A few (hopeful) words about depression

 Experiencing depression is a little like finding ourselves in a hole.
 If the hole is shallow enough, we may be able to climb out by ourselves.
 We might need a few climbing skills.
 We call these skills the 7 Habits of Happy People.
 You can track your progress by taking the Skills-based Happiness Quiz.

 If the hole is too deep and we don't have the confidence to climb out by ourselves, we may need a ladder (ie pharmaceuticals prescribed by a doctor) and/or we may need someone to climb down and try to pull us out (ie talking with a qualified specialist about the problem).
 Nevertheless, there’s always an exit route.
 The only question is, how do you want to get there.

 The great news is that we are finding more and more ways to soften or blunt depression and anxiety.
 For example, regular exercise (it takes a few weeks to work), especially in natural surroundings, works very well for some people.
 Sharing your feelings with a friend (face to face is way better than texting) can work wonders.
 And scientists have recently discovered that some probiotic bacteria, which live in your gut but are now endangered species thanks to junk food, may have an antidepressant effect, but it is still early days.
 Ask your doctor about taking probiotics which contain L. Rhamnosus and B. Longum.

 About the test

 This depression test is called the PHQ-9.
 The PHQ-9 is one of the most commonly used depression screening tools in the world.
 It is used by clinicians and researchers for individual assessment and large-scale reports, including census reports conducted by the Center for Disease Control and Prevention (CDC).